 It is possible to reaffirm debt that has been discharged in bankruptcy.
 This would be through a specific, court-approved agreement.
-A reaffirmation agreement is an agreement by which a bankruptcy debtor becomes legally obligated to pay all or a portion of an otherwise dischargeable debt.
+A reaffirmation agreement is an agreement by which a bankruptcy debtor becomes legally obligated to pay all or part of an otherwise dischargeable debt.

 In your case, you did not reaffirm the debt and wish to continue paying.
 Typically, the lender will take your money, but will not report the future payment history to the credit reporting agencies.
 You will make all the payments, and get no benefit of that payment history.

-You also should be wary about paying a creditor after your bankruptcy.
+You also should be leery of paying a creditor after your bankruptcy.
 I recently saw a case in which a debtor filed bankruptcy, had the debt eliminated and then tried to keep a relationship with one of his pre-bankruptcy creditors.
-Unlike in your case, this usually happens when a friend or family member is the lender.
-The debtor paid on the debt or loan after the bankruptcy was over and missed one payment.
-Thinking that the debt had been eliminated and the obligation to pay was a moral one only, he did not believe he had to pay the debt.
+Unlike in your case, this usually occurs when a friend or family member is the lender.
+The debtor paid on the debt or loan after the bankruptcy was over and missed 1 payment.
+Thinking that the debt had been eliminated and the obligation to pay was a moral one only, he did not think he had to pay the debt.

 The moral of the story is that you should be very careful about reaffirming, or paying debt after your bankruptcy is over.
-You got your discharge; start working to rebuild your credit and stop worrying about past, discharged debts.
+You got your discharge; begin trying to rebuild your credit and stop fretting about past, discharged debts.